 Rule 213.
 Information Sharing Agreements

 Seed SEF shall enter into information sharing arrangements as it determines necessary or advisable to obtain any necessary information to perform any monitoring of trading or trade processing, to provide information to the CFTC upon request and to carry out such international information sharing agreements as the CFTC may require.
-Seed SEF shall share information with other regulatory organizations, data repositories and third-party data reporting services as required by the CFTC or as otherwise necessary and appropriate to fulfill its self-regulatory and reporting responsibilities.
+Seed SEF shall share information with other regulatory organizations, data repositories and third party data reporting services as required by the CFTC or as otherwise necessary and appropriate to fulfill its self-regulatory and reporting responsibilities.
 Such information shall be provided in a form and manner acceptable to the regulatory authority to which such information is being provided.

 Seed SEF may enter into any arrangement with any other Person (including any governmental authority, trading facility or clearing organization) where Seed SEF determines that such Person exercises a legal or regulatory function under any Applicable Law or considers such arrangement to be in furtherance of the operation or duties of Seed SEF under Applicable Law.